 Customers will want to know when they will receive their stickers, how long it will take, where you post to, and if a returns and refund policy covers them.
 Outlining this simply provides better consumer confidence.

 So how do you know what policies and fees to include that covers you and your customer?
 Take a look at some of your favourite sticker shops on Etsy.
 What do they write in their policies?
 When you find something suitable, take notes and rewrite it for your Etsy store (don’t copy).

-Alternatively, Etsy has a solid resource on how to set up your shop policies and I cover this specifically relating it to sticker shops in my course, The Etsy Plan.
+Alternatively, Etsy has a solid resource on how to set up your sticker business startup policies and I cover this specifically relating it to sticker shops in my course, The Etsy Plan.

 5. Don’t Forget Shipping Fees

 Now you have to decide on your shipping.
 Will you ship within your own country only, or will you also offer International shipping?
 Alternatively, are you only offering digital files that are emailed?
 If you opt for international shipping, it’s a good idea to check with your postal service if you have to register for such shipping.

 Ask yourself, will you provide tracking on your parcels or just basic postage.
 Perhaps you’ll offer both?
 You will need to include this in your policy as well.
 Lastly, will you cover the shipping cost in the price of your stickers, or will this be an extra cost to the customer?

 Whichever decision you make on shipping, make sure you cover it in detail within your policy.